SongShaopu1998/SongShaopu1998/README.md

 - 🔭 I’m currently working on **Berkeley CS 61C (Fall 2021)**, and prepare to learn **Berkeley CS 170 (Fall 2021)** after that to prepare for some interview.
 - 🛠️ **CMU 15445 (Fall 2021)** after that?
 Well, I don't know if I have enough time.
 I need sometime to go for the **Leetcode**.
 (I'm a novice, do not laugh at me...)

 - The *self-learning notes* are all posted on my [Blog](https://shaopu.tech/) (in Chinese).
-The projects are now kept as Github private repositories.
+All of the projects are now kept as Github private repositories.